StrangelyTyped/StringView/README.md

 This method will throw an Error if the provided `byteOffset` and `byteLength` would cause access past the end of the buffer.

+If `encoding` is provided to `getString` then `byteLength` must also be provided.
+The `byteLength` defaults to the length of the buffer minus the `byteOffset` if not provided.

 #### `dataview.getStringData(byteOffset, optional byteLength, optional encoding)`
 Functionally identical to the method `getString`, but returns an object with two properties: `str`, and `byteLength` - the `str` property is the read string, and the `byteLength` property indicates the number of bytes that were consumed while reading it.
 Note that if decoding issues are encountered this byte length value may differ from a subsequently calculated byte length for the returned string.